-By focusing our content specifically on Keyword Strategy rather than all-encompassing “SEO in General”, it provides our customers with a litmus test of sorts.
+By focusing our content specifically on SEO Strategy and Content Optimization rather than all-encompassing “SEO in General”, it provides our customers with a litmus test of sorts.

 By focusing solely on these topics, it allows people who are not interested in our services to weed themselves out.
 Either by a) Never finding us at all, or b) signing up for our Free SEO Course, then removing themselves from our email list after the fact.